 This photo has re-energized me to write about the topic that makes me the most nervous: motherhood.
-I shared it on Facebook this week in a jocular context, knowing full well the truth it holds for me and a fair number of my peers, who struggle with the question of kids now or later…or, um, never?
+I shared it on Facebook this week in a jocular context, knowing full well the truth it holds for me and a fair number of my peers, who struggle with the question of kids now or later… or… never?

 I’ve started writing about the kids issue a million times by now.
-But I never finish, because I never know quite how to say what I want to say.
+But I never finish, because I don’t know quite how to say what I want to say.
 I’m not sure I even know what to say in the first place, as I learn and evolve.
-Most of the material out there is either overly defensive, or too funny, or too angry… and honestly nothing has truly and authentically spoken to my own feelings on the matter.
+Most of the material out there is either overly defensive, or too funny, or too angry.
+Nothing has authentically spoken to my own feelings on the matter.
 The conversation about women choosing not to have children is relatively new still, and it’s a tough balance to strike.

 I have not made any solid decisions one way or the other.
 Maybe I will, maybe I won’t.
 But, as a married woman in her 30s, the pressure to decide weighs upon me all the time.
 Will I… or won’t I?
 And why?
 Of course, as a married woman in her 30s, I have to explain myself.
 I shouldn’t have to, of course… but we aren’t quite there yet, societally.
 And I know full well that people wonder.

 I am a fortunate woman, though.
 For the most part, no one is specifically pressuring me to have children.
 I have a lovable aunt, or cousin, or family friend here and there who has vocally expressed a desire to see some adorable mini ChuckleNiks, and honestly, who can blame them?
 We’d have darling babies!
-Then they would be awkward, pale, gangly teenagers, and then they would blossom into luscious and vivacious young adults… we all know that 😉 But there’s more to it than that.
+Then they would be awkward, pale, gangly teenagers, and then they would blossom into vivacious young adults… we all know that 😉 But there’s more to it.
 And we all know that, too.

 My biggest insecurity is not that people won’t understand.
-It’s that people will think I am selfish human.
+It’s that people will think I am a selfish human.
 An unnatural woman.
-They will feel sorry for me.
-Because I am missing out on the greatest love a woman – a human – can possibly know.
+They will feel sorry for me, because I am missing out on the greatest love a woman – a human – can possibly know.
 That I won’t have fulfilled my destiny as a female, who has been fortunate enough to find a wonderful mate.
-That is the point of LIFE after all, right?
+That is the point of Life after all, right?
 To find a mate, and make more… mates?
 For future… mates?
 Right?
 Circle of Life, and all that.